 The final exam will be a comprehensive case.
-The case will be posted in advance of the exam with specific questions.
-It will be a take-home, open-book exam - you will have access to all materials from all classes but no research and no discussion with other students is permitted.
+The case will be posted the day before the exam so it can read in advance.
+The specific questions to answer will be provided at the start of the exam; you will not need to do a complete case report or cash brief.
+The Levene School rules require writing the exam in person or under a pre-arranged, pre-approved invigilator.
+The exam is open-book exam - you will have access to all materials from all classes but no research and no discussion with other students is permitted.
 You will submit an electronic file of your answers.
-The exam will be discussed in a future class.
+The exam will be discussed later in class.